 📅 January 27, 2021

-Paysera 2020 Earnings: Revenue And Profit Surges On Ecommerce Boom
+Paysera 2020 Earnings: Revenue And Profit Surges On E-commerce Boom

 Paysera LT, a Lithuanian-born fintech company collecting e-payments for the majority of Baltic e-shops and providing payment services globally, received EUR 13 million in revenue, which exceeded the revenue of 2019 by 17 per cent, the Company’s unaudited net profit in 2020 was EUR 3.4 million, compared to a profit of EUR 2.02 million the year before.

 Vytenis Morkūnas, CEO of Paysera LT, notes: “Last year, we helped thousands of trade businesses in the Baltics and other countries to move online, and for those that already operated online – we helped to consolidate their positions.
 Our growth was also determined by our clients getting stronger and the economy becoming more digital.
-Last year was the breaking point when e-shops replaced the classic payment collection via Bank Link with a cheaper payment initiation service based on the open banking platform.
+Last year was the breaking point when e-shops replaced the classic payment processing via Bank Link with a cheaper payment initiation service based on the open banking platform.
 At the end of the year, merchants serviced by us collected approximately 70% of their turnover through payment initiation.

 The main activity of Paysera is payment processing in online stores.
 At the end of 2020, over 12,000 e-shops, where buyers spent more than EUR 580 million for shopping last year – 50 percent more they spent in 2019 - collected payments for purchases online via the company’s system.

-According to V. Morkūnas, at the end of last year, the fintech company supplemented its infrastructure with 11 new generation Intel servers that will improve the quality of e-payment collection and speed.
+According to V. Morkūnas, at the end of last year, the fintech company supplemented its infrastructure with 11 new generation Intel servers that will improve the quality of e-payment processing and speed.
 This year investments will be made to ensure the quality of services.

 In 2020, similarly to the year before, clients performed EUR 4.7 million transfers via the company’s system and app.
 The scope of currency exchange has decreased from EUR 660 million exchanged in 2019 down to EUR 540 million.